 OPF will ensure that written disclosure policies and procedures are adopted and implemented to ensure City compliance with its disclosure obligations under federal securities laws.
-The implementation of such policies and procedures is facilitated by a Disclosure Practices Working Group ("DPWG"), consisting of the Controller, the Director of Public Finance, the Controller's Director of Budget, and a representative from the Treasurer's office.
-One or more Deputy City Attorney specializing in municipal finance transactions, together with the City's outside disclosure counsel will serve as advisors to the DPWG.
+The implementation of such policies and procedures is facilitated by a Disclosure Practices Working Group ("DPWG"), as further described in Appendix I. One or more Deputy City Attorney specializing in municipal finance transactions, together with the City's outside disclosure counsel will serve as advisors to the DPWG.
 The DPWG will meet as frequently as necessary to discuss and review the City's disclosure practices and policies.
-The City's Disclosure Policies and Procedures are attached hereto as Appendix A, which should be read in conjunction with this Policy.
+The City's Disclosure Policies and Procedures are attached hereto as Appendix I, which should be read in conjunction with this Policy.